Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: Spectral analysis tools

-\item \emph{Rectangular case.} The notion \(\{A_n\}_{n}\sim_{\sigma}(f,D)\) also applies to the rectangular setting where \(f \colon D \to \mathbb{C}^{s_1\times s_2}\).
-In that scenario, the index \(s\) in \eqref{distribution:sv} is replaced by \(\min(s_1,s_2)\), and \(A_n \in \mathbb{C}^{d_n^{(1)}\times d_n^{(2)}}\) with \(d_n\) in \eqref{distribution:sv} given by \(\min(d_n^{(1)}, d_n^{(2)})\).
-Naturally, the eigenvalue distribution notion does not extend to rectangular matrices. \end{itemize} \end{definition} Throughout the paper, when the domain can be easily inferred from the context, we replace the notation $\{A_n\}_n\sim_{\lambda,\sigma}(f,D)$ with $\{A_n\}_n\sim_{\lambda,\sigma} f$. \\ \begin{remark} e assume that every matrix sequence we consider has a measurable symbol $f$, in terms of singular or eigenvalues.
-This property helps in algebraic approximation techniques, as they are sparsely unbounded s.u. (see \cite[Definition 5.2]{GS-I} for the definition of s.u. sequences and \cite[Proposition 5.4]{GS-I} for its relation with the asymptotic singular value distribution notion).
+Throughout the paper, when the domain can be easily inferred from the context, we replace the notation $\{A_n\}_n\sim_{\lambda,\sigma}(f,D)$ with $\{A_n\}_n\sim_{\lambda,\sigma} f$. \begin{remark} e assume that every matrix sequence we consider has a measurable symbol $f$, in terms of singular or eigenvalues.
+This property helps in algebraic approximation techniques, as they are sparsely unbounded (s.u.) (see \cite[Definition 5.2]{GS-I} for the definition of s.u. sequences and \cite[Proposition 5.4]{GS-I} for its relation with the asymptotic singular value distribution notion).
 Unless stated otherwise, in all the reasoning we make in this work, we assume that the matrix sequences are distributed according to some function $f$, either in the sense of the singular {values} or in the sense of the eigenvalues. \end{remark}

 \begin{remark} If $f$ is smooth enough, an informal interpretation of the limit relation \eqref{distribution:eig} (resp. \eqref{distribution:sv}) is that when $n$ is sufficiently large, the eigenvalues (resp. singular values) of $A_{n}$ can be subdivided into $s$ different subsets of the same cardinality.
 Then $d_n/s$ eigenvalues (resp. singular values) of $A_{n}$ can be approximated by a sampling of $\lambda_1(f)$ (resp. $\sigma_1(f)$) on a uniform equispaced grid of the domain $D$, and so on until the last $d_n/s$ eigenvalues (resp. singular values), which can be approximated by an equispaced sampling of $\lambda_s(f)$ (resp. $\sigma_s(f)$) in the domain $D$. \end{remark}